General-Consulting/keto-kratos-oathkeeper-k8s/README.md

 To create a nice dev experience you should map your cluster ip to the DNS referenced within the examples.  `kubectl get ingress`  will give you the IP, which should be added to your host file.

 ```
-# waits for Keto to be ready and add policies
-$ ./add-keto-policies.sh | kubectl apply -f -
 $ kubectl get ingress
 NAME               CLASS    HOSTS                 ADDRESS           PORTS   AGE
 admin-ui-ingress   <none>   ory-admin.test.info   192.168.XXX.XXX   80      119s